sgichuki/sgichuki.github.io/index.md

 ---
 ### Education
-- PhD Chemistry University of Connecticut
+- PhD Chemistry-University of Connecticut
 - Higher Diploma IMIS-UK (Institute for the Management of Information Systems) Strathmore University
 - BSc.
-Industrial Chemistry University of Nairobi
+Industrial Chemistry-University of Nairobi

 ---